MILVLG/bottom-up-attention.pytorch/README.md

    $ pip install -e .
    $ cd ..
    ```
-**Note that the latest version of Detectron2 is incompatible with our project and may result in a running error.
-Please use the recommended version of Detectron2 (@5e2a6f6) which is downloaded in step 1.**
+**Note that the latest version (v0.3) of Detectron2 is not support Pytorch1.4.
+If you are using Pytorch1.4, please use the recommended version (v0.2.1) of Detectron2 (@be792b9) which is downloaded in step 1.**

+   Our project could also work well with the latest version (v0.3) of Detectron2 and Pytorch1.5.

 3. Compile the rest tools using the following script:

    ```bash